AtomicNoggin/keynavagable/README.md

 ### Element.prototype.releaseKeyAction(key)

+Stop associating a key press or key press combination to a given Element or any of it's children.

 #### Arguments:

 **key**: the key press or key press combination to stop listening for on behalf of this elements children

+### Element.prototype.getCaptureKeyAction(key)

+Return an Element's associated capture function, if any, based on the given key press or key press combination

+#### Arguments:

+**key**: the key press or key press combination associated to the desired function.

+**returns**: `Function` The associated function or `undefined` if no function exists.

+_Note_: The function provided will be bound to target Element of the original capturedKeyAction call.

+### Element.prototype.hasCaptureKeyAction(key)

+check if an Element has an associated capture function, if any, based on the given key press or key press combination

+#### Arguments:

+**key**: the key press or key press combination associated to the desired function.

+**returns**: `Boolean`